Photos 1900s 1910s

 This picture has been published by Camera Work in 1908.
 In the same issue, an anonymous commentator who was probably Stieglitz treated Coburn of 'favored child', indirectly consecrating that this nonconformist was even ahead of the Photo Secession.

-A print 36 x 29 cm was sold for $ 365K including premium at Christie's on 27 April 2004.
-This piece comes back for sale at Sotheby's in New York on December 11, lot 11 estimated $ 350K.
+A print 36 x 29 cm was sold for $ 365K by Christie's on 27 April 2004 and for $ 965K by Sotheby's on December 11, 2014, lot 11.

 Pictorialism had been the last achievement of the nineteenth century, favoring atmosphere and privacy and neglecting the documentary interest.
 Coburn is one of the last Pictorialists, but his meticulous work in the darkroom allows new effects.